ojacoin/ojacoin/README.md

 # What is OJA?
-OJA Coin  is a Blockchain using the highly-secure, high-speed, environmentally and cost friendly.
-It's explicitly built to speed up transaction with almost zero fee thanks to its power-efficient NIST5 winning algorithm.
-Combining limited Proof-of-Work, OJA coin (OJA) is unique in its distribution.
+OJA Coin  is a high-speed, and cost-friendly blockchain.
+It's explicitly built to speed up transactions with almost zero transaction fee.
+We use a power efficient algorithm hash, NIST5 which is a winning algorithm of the US National Institute.

+So the OJA blockchain is not only fast and cost-friendly but also environmentally friendly.
+These elements are very important for society nowadays.
+And it also becomes our focus in building OJA infrastructure and platform.

 <a name="specifications"></a>
 ## Technical Specifications